 - 1 tsp Red chili powder (adjust as per your taste)

 - Heat oil & 2 tbspn butter in a wide pan.

-- When hot, add jeera and let it crackle.
+- When hot, add bay leaf and jeera.
+Let it crackle.

-- Add finely chopped onion and capsicum.
-Saute till they turn soft.
+- Add finely chopped onion and saute till they turn soft.

-- Add ginger garlic paste and fry till raw smell goes away.
+- Add ginger garlic paste and green peas.
+Fry till the raw smell goes away.

-- Now add chopped tomatoes and salt.
-Cook till tomatoes are soft.
-Add little water and mash.
+- Add chopped tomatoes and salt.
+Cook till soft and mushy.
+Now, mash the veggies with a potato masher.
+Add little water if needed and mash well.

 - Slit the pavs from center.

 - Heat a pan or tawa over a medium flame add butter, a pinch of pav bhaji masala, and coriander leaves.